RicardoIT-Web/Love_Running_Members_log/README.md

 * When I wrote this code, the program was only accepting integer and float responses from the User when inputting their daily distances.
 Empty and string responses were breaking the program and the user had to start from scratch.
 This was fixed by amending the exception error type from typeError to ValueError.
 An if statement was also introduced to avoid negative value inputs by the user.

-* I was also having issues with User fnames and lnames as my original code was only focussed on the fnames to trigger both names to be added to the members details list and a new tab with headers to be created.
-The code was adjusted so that both fnames and lnames was a factor in triggering these features.
-Now the program will not mix existing members with new members of equal fnames or lnames.
+* I was also having issues with User first names and last names as my original code was only focussed on the first names to trigger both names to be added to the members details list and a new tab with headers to be created.
+The code was adjusted so that both first names and last names was a factor in triggering these features.
+Now the program will not mix existing members with new members of equal fist names or last names.

 * Upon on a Users "y" response, I had a feature to open a webbrowser to a site that would give them more information about BMI and how its calculated, however, this feature was only working in the development environment.
-Heroku deployed site does not support this feature and so it was decided that I would just display a link of a website to the user in the program terminal.
+Heroku application does not support this feature and so it was decided that I would just display a link of a website to the user in the program terminal.

 #### _**Remaining Bugs**_

 * There is a remaining bug which was detected very late on in the project.
 A validation step was missed from the code on line 187 asking the User if they'd like to monitor weekly targets.
 This validation is not in place and therefore allowing the user to submit any type of response.
+This step has also been included in the Future Features section.

 ## Deployment